Temples of The Church of Jesus Christ of Latter-day Saints

 Elko Nevada Temple

-Exterior lighting tests underway; monument sign installed; interior finish work and landscaping well underway
+Exterior lighting tests underway; monument sign installed; interior finish work and landscaping progressing

 Farmington New Mexico Temple